- Establish emergency contacts

 - Manage first aid kits and get CPR training

 Store first aid kits in your home, vehicles, cottage – anywhere you spend time regularly.
 Ensure your loved ones know where these kits are, and check the kits throughout the year as appropriate.
-As time allows, consider taking up cardiopulmonary resuscitation (CPR) training as well.
+As time allows, consider taking up cardiopulmonary resuscitation (CPR) training as well, such as London c2c cpr training that also provide their services across the world.

 - Cover yourself with critical illness insurance